miningwolf/docs/docs/wolfbuk/io/wolfscript/plugin/PluginLoader.md

 Returns | Description
 --- | ---
-`void` | Plugin that was contained in the specified file, or null if unsuccessful
+`void` | The registered listeners. /
+    public Map<Class<? extends Event>, Set<RegisteredListener>> createRegisteredListeners(Listener listener, Plugin plugin);

+    /** Enables the specified plugin <p> Attempting to enable a plugin that is already enabled will have no effect

 ---